ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Both apps let you connect with other riders and organize group rides.

-MyWhoosh routes tend to feel busier, largely thanks to the presence of bots.
+MyWhoosh routes tend to feel busier, largely due to bots.
 While ROUVY is gaining popularity, its users are spread across hundreds of routes, meaning you’re less likely to encounter many riders except on the most popular roads.
 If social interaction is a priority, ROUVY might not be the best choice.

 Screenshot of ROUVY Strava KOM in the distance.